top of page

 (6) See Immigration Economist Bryan Caplan’s book Open Borders.
 By the way, I love Dr. Caplan’s comic strip book presentation!
 David Ricardo's timeless "Comparative Advantage" economic concept is highly relevant.
 This solution should help the U.S. leverage its own comparative advantages as an important contributor to economic prosperity.

 (7) Immigration targeting has some nuances.
 First of all, by their nature, intangible assets are, well, intangible.
 As described by Haskel and Westlake, the scalable and synergistic nature of intangibles “should” make them producible in any geography.
 However, human nature is such that we like to herd.
 Why do high-tech people find it desirable to live in San Francisco?
 While plenty of objective reasons may be offered, I assume part of the reason is human nature based on our evolutionary biology.
 That is, our herding instinct is not going to change any time soon and will likely resume in some fashion after the pandemic.
 This herding instinct has a downside, especially concerning issues of affordable housing.
 Because housing demand changes are much faster than supply capacity absorption rates, home pricing can quickly escalate.
-It is expected, the Community Invitation program will encourage industry and local government to work together to proactively manage challenging housing supply issues.
+It is expected that the Community Invitation program will encourage industry and local government to work together to proactively manage challenging housing supply issues.
 There are examples of high-tech industry and local community affordable housing partnerships.
 For example, in 2019, Google announced a $1 Billion commitment to help solve Bay Area housing issues.
 Also, herding can have upside, once an immigrant community gets established, they often create a welcoming atmosphere for future immigrants.
 Also, a lack of a proactive immigration policy is often problematic.
-As The Economist said in their 3/20/21 article Biden’s Muddle on Immigration, “The asylum system has become a back door substitute for a proper immigration scheme.”
+As The Economist said in their 3/20/21 article, Biden’s Muddle on Immigration, “The asylum system has become a back door substitute for a proper immigration scheme.”

 (9) The AICPAs program provides Continuing Professional Education for accountants as related to the Certified Public Accountant license.